Costaki33/TISAT/README.md

 ## Applications
 **TISAT** enables detailed analysis of injection activity across multiple wells at different depths, helping seismologists identify unusual injection patterns that may be linked to induced seismicity in a given region.
 TISAT has been instrumental in identifying hazardous well activity in the Scurry-Fisher region of Texas, which was linked to the inducement of four M4+ earthquakes in the area.

+## Questions?
+Please reach out to **constantinos.skevofilax@austin.utexas.edu** for any questions about usage, code development, or applications!